nadinespy/nadinespy.github.io/_posts/2023-24-05-collaboration-in-science.md

   <body>
     <!-- This is the markup of your box, in simpler terms the content structure. -->
     <div class="boxed10"  >
-      Thompson emphasizes that we need to cooperate – with people with different backgrounds – to do science well, *“particularly in the interdisciplinary field of neuroscience which most likely lacks a single theory of explanation to account for all explanation.”*
+      Thompson emphasizes that we need to cooperate – with people with different backgrounds – to do science well, “particularly in the interdisciplinary field of neuroscience which most likely lacks a single theory of explanation to account for all explanation.”
     </div>
   </body>
 </html>

+It is currently hard to come up with a  good research objective and a good corresponding method in the mind sciences, exactly because they are in this messy state.
+One must consult a lot of philosophy of science and meta-science questions, but also practical as well as value-based ones – what does work practically, and what is valuable to pursue?

+Being embedded in close collaborations as well as in a greater social/interdisciplinary context which encourages exchange on those fronts may help to overcome a “crisis of purpose”, as Jessica Thompson (2021) had put it in her paper on [Forms of explanation and understanding for neuroscience and artificial intelligence](https://journals.physiology.org/doi/full/10.1152/jn.00195.2021).
+Many folks – particularly early career researchers –  will resonate with the following excerpt:

 > <span style="color:#2E8B57">*“Many junior scientists go through a period of questioning or a crisis of purpose at some point during their training.
 Perhaps especially because of the diverse background assumptions of my collaborators, I was encouraged to question the most basic aspects of my research.
 Why was I doing this research?
 To what scientific goal would my research contribute?
 How were the proposed methods suited to that goal?
 I found it very challenging to situate my research into a broader scientific enterprise.
 I could not easily describe how what I was working on would somehow bring my community closer to some ultimate goal.
 I wanted to “discover the computational mechanisms underlying auditory perception” but I couldn’t precisely tell you what that meant or how I would know whether I had succeeded at taking a useful step towards that goal.”*</span>